Fostering Youth Entrepreneurial Success with BUILD

 By 2030, 65% of all jobs in the United States will require a post-secondary education and training beyond high school.
 As the economy evolves, job growth and a stagnant graduation rate will result in a shortage of 5 million skilled workers across the country.

 BUILD partners with under-performing public high schools with graduation rates far below the national average.
-BUILD targets students who many have given up on and, in some cases, have given up on themselves.
-The students we serve face complex barriers on their paths to college and future success.
+BUILD targets students who have given up on school and, in some cases, have given up on themselves.
+The students they serve face complex barriers on their paths to college and future success.
 BUILD uses entrepreneurship to ignite the potential of youth from under-resourced communities and propel them to high school, college & career success.

-Spring 2021 Project: As BUILD continues to expand its Youth Entrepreneurs program across the nation – supporting its youth to launch their businesses in a digital marketplace – Team4Tech employee volunteers from Adobe will:
+Spring 2021 Project: As BUILD continues to expand its Youth Entrepreneurs program across the nation – supporting its youth to launch their businesses in a digital marketplace – Team4Tech employee volunteers from Adobe:

-- Identify and create an online platform or “BUILD store” to market, advertise, and sustain their Youth Entrepreneur teams’ products
+- Identified and created an online platform or “BUILD store” to market, advertise, and sustain their Youth Entrepreneur teams’ products.

-- Support BUILD’s curriculum team on empowering students with the necessary skills to build successful online businesses: marketing, sales, branding, connecting with their product’s audience, advertising, etc.
+- Supported BUILD’s curriculum team on empowering students with the necessary skills to build successful online businesses: marketing, sales, branding, connecting with their product’s audience, advertising, etc.